 Lab 2.1 Run the GPU code and measure and record the best execution time.
 Compare the CPU-GPU performance.
-Listen to the suggestions related to the use of the GPU shared memory to improve performance.
+Listen to the suggestions to improve performance.
 Implement the suggested optimisations and measure the performance gains.

 2.2 Efficient Access to Data